SoftSec-KAIST/SURI/README.md

 ## Run Experiments

+All artifact scripts are located in the `./artifact` folder, so we assume that all instructions are executed within this directory.

-We have three different sets of benchmark binaries because we have different running environments for our comparison targets, Ddisasm and Egalito (see [2 Build Docker Images](#2-build-docker-images)).
+Also, we have three different sets of benchmark binaries because we have different running environments for our comparison targets, Ddisasm and Egalito (see [2 Build Docker Images](#2-build-docker-images)).

 To easily distinguish between different benchmark binary sets, we define the